ProfSamScott/2XC3-code/README.md

-# Code for SFWRENG 2XC3 Students
+# SFWRENG 2XC3 Example Code
-Code examples for SFWRENG 2CX3 students.
+This repo is for students in SFWRENG 2CX3 at McMaster University.